Converg3nce/matic-docs/docs/develop/maticjs/getting-started.md

 ### Ropsten Faucet

 In order to make any transactions, you will also need some Ether in the test accounts that you will use while following the tutorial.
-In case you don’t have some ETH on Ropsten, you can use the faucet links given here — https://faucet.metamask.io/ or https://faucet.ropsten.be/.
+In case you don’t have some ETH on Ropsten, you can use the faucet links given here — https://goerli-faucet.slock.it/.

 ### Matic Faucet